This luxury Oahu Eco Adventure tour brings you to the most beautiful natural spots in Hawaii, including Waimea Valley, and features a waterfall swim.

 - Moderate walking involved.
 Advise guest to wear comfortable shoes and dress comfortably.

-- Lunch includes a personal size wood-fired pizza and farm-to-table salad, and gelato for children, at Kō Hana Rum.
+- Light snack includes a slice of wood-fired pizza, farm-to-table salad, and gelato for children, at Kō Hana Rum.

 - Routes and time may be modified or restricted due to circumstances beyond of the control of Roberts Hawaii.